Ebonsignori/income-tax-calculator/README.md

 `public/og-images` should be populated with screen captures for each page.

 [get-metadata.ts](src/utils/get-metadata.ts) makes sure each page has a `<meta` tag pointing to the matching OG image.

-## TODO before launch

-- Add other states / cities

-- Ad in middle of screen

-- Get PWA working offline for uncached states/cities

-# Later TODO

-- Improve accessibility

-- Tax options {...key} error in console? may be a Next.js bug

-- Metadata only via tag, may be a Next.js bug

-- Expand Calculator tests

-- Use `usePathname` to get Next.js URL and aysnc load the path params, show loader, and suggest URL
-- Write about it